Early spring Loggerhead Shrike

 Even though they are not colorful I think Loggerhead Shrikes are handsome birds with the combination of black, white, the bluish gray and the hawk-like beak.

-The past two days I’ve seen Loggerheads Shrikes on Antelope Island in the same areas I saw them most last year.
+The past two days I’ve been seeing and photographing the Antelope Island Loggerhead Shrikes in the same areas I saw them most last year.
 I’m hoping that I will have as many opportunities this year as I did last year.
 (In better light would be nice!)

 Mia